Who Knows Where the Time Goes? (Fairport Convention album)

-Who Knows Where the Time Goes? is the twentieth studio album released in 1997 by folk rock band Fairport Convention.
-It is a mixture of studio and live tracks recorded by Mark Tucker at Woodworm Studios, Oxfordshire, The Cropredy Festival 1995 and the Fairport Convention Winter Tour 1997.
-It was Fairport Convention's first studio album with singer and violinist Chris Leslie, who replaced Maartin Allcock and would become a mainstay in the band.
+Who Knows Where the Time Goes? is the twentieth studio album released in 1997 by British folk rock band Fairport Convention.
+It was Fairport Convention's first album with singer, songwriter and multi-instrumentalist Chris Leslie, who replaced Maartin Allcock and would become a mainstay in the band.

+The first ten tracks were recorded by Mark Tucker at Woodworm Studios, Oxfordshire.
+The cover of the Motown standard I Heard it Through the Grapevine was recorded live at The Cropredy Festival 1995 and featured former member Richard Thompson on lead vocal and former Wizzard frontman Roy Wood on guitar along with members of his band.
+The title track was a live recording of the group's 1969 standard Who Knows Where the Time Goes from the Marlowe Theatre in Canterbury in March 1997.

 The cover photograph was taken at Barford St. Michael Post Office, Oxfordshire.